Consumer advisory: Don’t give money or information to scammers promising student loan forgiveness

 - Contact your servicer.
 They can help you protect your account.
 If you signed a power of attorney giving the scammer the right to communicate with your servicer on your behalf, get it revoked.

-- Submit a report to the .
-In addition to reporting your complaint with FTC you can
+- Submit a report to the Federal Trade Commission (FTC) .
+In addition to reporting your complaint with FTC you can contact Department of Education Office of Inspector General.

-- Let the know.
+- Contact state officials.
+Let the Attorney General in your state know.
 Contact your state student loan ombudsman if you have one.